 Includes comprehensive coverage from 20 €.

 In the summer of 2007, Hapag-Lloyd Express (HLX) and Hapagfly merged to form TUIfly.
-TUI AG, the world's largest tour company, holds a majority of shares in TUI Travel PLC, London, to which the airline belongs.
+The airline is a wholly-owned enterprise of the TUI Group, the world's leading tourism troup with headquarters in Hanover, Germany.
 TUIfly flies to the classic holiday regions all around the Mediterranean, the Canary and Cape Verde Islands, Madeira and Egypt for TUI and other tour operators.
-By the summer of 2013, TUIfly used 26 Boeing 737 aircraft to fly to these destinations.
+By the summer of 2014, TUIfly used 40 Boeing 737 aircraft to fly to these destinations.
 TUIfly offers a high degree of quality for a fair price with characteristic reliability, punctuality and safety.
 TUIfly headquarters are at the Hanover Airport.

 In addition, starting with the winter flight schedule for 2009/10, thirteen TUIfly aircraft with TUIfly crew will be flying for Air Berlin.
 The flights will use Air Berlin flight numbers and adhere to their product standard.
 Bookings can also be made at www.tuifly.com.